The Uniforms of the Atlanta Falcons!

 only the third undrafted player to rush for over 1000 yards in a season.

-Miller had a good year passing for 2133 yards and 11 td’s.
+Brett Miller had a good year passing for 2133

-major difference between this 1988 home jersey and the previously shown 1986
+The major difference between this 1988 home

-jersey is the sleeves.
-The red and black stripes are placed on the whole
+jersey and the previously shown 1986 jersey is the sleeves.
+The red and black

-sleeve, and the Falcon logo has been placed on top of it.
-They have also
+stripes are placed on the whole sleeve, and the Falcon logo has been placed on

-changed the belt of the pants to red and white stripes.
-The jersey collar now
+top of it.
+They have also changed the belt of the pants to red and white

-also features a second black stripe.
+stripes.
+The jersey collar now also features a second black stripe.

 #8.

-1990 The Falcons would have little to
+1990 The Falcons would have little to celebrate

-to play two sports in the same city in 30 years.
+two sports in the same city in 30 years.

-owner Rankin Smith, the only owner the team has ever had, leads the way in
+the team has ever had, leads the way in securing Super Bowl XXVIII (to be held

-at the NFL Owners Meeting in Dallas.
+in January 1994) for the City of Atlanta at the NFL Owners Meeting in Dallas.

-the Dallas Cowboys coming to town, needing a win to secure a playoff berth, the
+needing a win to secure a playoff berth, the Falcons close out with a second

-record 68-yard run by Mike Rozier.
-The Falcons donated 2,000 tickets from the
+straight win and a 26-7 romp behind a club record 68-yard run by Mike Rozier.
+The Falcons donated 2,000 tickets from the sellout

-sellout to the USO for servicemen to attend.
+to the USO for servicemen to attend.

 For their 25th anniversary, the Falcons go back to their original black jerseys